 The Skating Club of Boston (now located in a new facility in Norwood after moving from its long-time location in West Cambridge) is the third-oldest skating club in the country and is renowned for its figure skating programs including lessons for toddlers through adults at all skill levels.

-Although it usually offers about 7 hours of public skating each week on its indoor ice rink, with 50% discounts for Norwood residents, it has canceled those for the next few months.
+Although it usually offers about 4 hours of public skating each week for adults and 2 hours for children on its indoor ice rink, excluding a number of blackout dates for private and other events.
 You can check the schedule and prices on their website.
+If you're a Norwood resident, look for the 50% price discount.

-Because of its limited number of public access, it's probably not your best bet - but for lessons, it can't be beat.
-(Publisher's note: My own kids took lessons at the former Cambridge location for several years.)
+Because of its limited amount of public access, this rink is probably not your best bet - but for lessons, it can't be beat.
+(My own daughters took lessons at the former Cambridge location for several years when they were younger and loved their experiences.)

 Address: 750 University Avenue, Norwood; no public transportation nearby but there's onsite parking

-DCR, MDC, & Other Community Rinks Offering Limited Community Access
+Top DCR Rinks Offering Limited Community Access - 2024-25

 Here are five of the best and most popular DCR rinks in and near Boston:

-The Steriti Ice Rink in Boston's North End is sort of an Insider's Secret: It's an easy walk from North Station, it's open to the public from late November until mid-April, and skating is free!
+The Steriti Ice Rink in Boston's North End is sort of an Insider's Secret: It's an easy walk from North Station, open to the public from late November until mid-April, offers lovely (limited) views of the Harbor and Charlestown, and skating is free!

 The catch?
 The Steriti is heavily used by ice skating by Boston and North End teams and public skating hours are somewhat limited.
-But looking at the positives, the public hours here are a lot more generous than at other DCR and community-based rinks, and you can't beat the location.
+But looking at the positives, the daily public hours here (about 26/week) are a lot more generous than at most other DCR and community-based rinks, and you can't beat the location.

 Plus, hockey fans will appreciate the couple of hours each week dedicated to public stick time.